satellite-image-deep-learning/techniques/README.md

 * Train a deep learning net with OpenStreetMap features and satellite imagery.

 # Techniques
 This section explores the different deep and machine learning techniques people are applying to common problems in satellite imagery analysis.
 Note that almost all imagery data on the internet is in RGB format, and common techniques designed for working with this 3 band imagery may fail or need significant adaptation to work with multiband data (e.g. 13-band Sentinel 2).
 Also the vast majority of the literature uses supervised learning with the requirement for large volumes of annotated data, which is a bottleneck to development and deployment.
-We are just starting to see unsupervised approached applied to remote sensing data.
+We are just starting to see self-supervised approaches applied to remote sensing data.

 ## Land classification
 Assign a label to an image, e.g. this is an image of a forest